auth0/Lock.Android/README.md

 `LockPasswordlessActivity` authenticates users by sending them an Email or SMS (similar to how WhatsApp authenticates you).
 In order to be able to authenticate the user, your application must have the SMS/Email connection enabled and configured in your [dashboard](https://manage.auth0.com/#/connections/passwordless).

-First, you'll need to configure PasswordlessLockActivity in your `AndroidManifest.xml`, inside the `application` tag:
+You'll need to configure PasswordlessLockActivity in your `AndroidManifest.xml`, inside the `application` tag:

 ```xml
 <activity